harrisonjansma/Portfolio/README.md

   <p align="center">
 <a href="https://www.linkedin.com/in/harrisonjansma/"><img src="images/Linkedin.PNG"></a></p>

-  <p> Since I am twenty-three years old and entering into a masters program, I have little industry experience in data science.
-I have got around this lack of access by making my own production systems.</p>
+  <p> Since I am twenty-three years old and entering into a masters program, I have had little industry experience in data science.
+Lack of access to development enviornment has been a major road block in learning data science.
+However, I think I have found a way around this.</p>

-  <p>Thanks largely to the availability of cheap computational resources, I have deployed several servers on DigitalOcean to host my website, build Machine learning enviornments, and house databases.
-By doing this I have gained practical real-world experience that is highly relevant in industry.</p>
+  <p>Thanks largely to the availability of cheap computational resources, I have found that it is possible for an individual to create their own production systems.
+In the last two months I have deployed several servers on DigitalOcean to host my website, build machine learning enviornments, and house MySQL databases.
+All of these are all  practical applications relevant to the real world day to day of a data scientist or ML Engineer.</p>

 # My Work